spt-development/spt-development.github.io/quality-software.markdown

 description: >-
   We insist on delivering software of the highest quality, that is beautifully crafted, thoroughly tested and been through a rigorous set of quality gates before being delivered to our customers.
 We believe this is the only way to develop software and to ensure successful outcomes for our customers.
-We will not compromise on this, ever!
 image:
   path: /assets/images/cards/card-quality.jpg
   type: image/jpeg